 Matcha tea has been used throughout the ages for optimal health.
 Thanks to many new studies we now know a few scientifically proven benefits of drinking matcha tea.

 Matcha can be an excellent substitute for a morning cup of joe or for a sugary smoothie or juice.
-It is a great energy booster, without the jitters that drinking coffee can come with.
-Many celebs are taking to this gorgeous green drink for its anti-aging and beautifying benefits as one of the world’s most foremost superfoods.
+It’s a great energy booster, without the jitters that drinking coffee can come with.
+Many celebs are taking to this gorgeous green drink for its anti-aging and beautifying benefits as one of the world’s foremost superfoods.

 And it’s the sweetest process to prepare this gorgeous drink.
 There are Japanese tea ceremonies dedicated to making matcha tea and they are so beautiful.

-Take a look at the process, which is a form of mindful movement:
+Take a look at the process, which is a form of mindful movement (a moving meditation, of you will):

 Some of the longest living cultures drink tea as a way to increase overall health and wellbeing.